grenaud/gargammel/README.md

 =====================================================================================

 gargammel is a set of programs aimed at simulating ancient DNA fragments.
-For ancient hominin samples our program can also simulate various levels of present-day human contamination.
-It can also add various levels of bacterial contamination.
+For ancient hominin samples our program can also simulate various levels of present-day human contamination and microbial contamination.